-Indeed, the conservation and use of genetic resources is an ancient practice.
+Now more important than ever, the conservation and use of genetic resources is, in fact, an ancient practice.
 Since time immemorial, Omani farmers have chosen seed for future planting, domesticated wild animals and plants, and selected and bred them to meet their needs.
 As a result, over the years, hundreds of different species have been domesticated and within each species, human and natural selection have combined to produce innumerable varieties

 Today, as the international community addresses the impacts of climate crisis, deals with the challenges of feeding growing populations, and looks for new remedies for ever-evolving diseases, the unique and untapped characteristics of Oman's natural heritage, in particular its resilience to environmental stresses and resistance to pests, are attracting the attention of scientists and researchers around the world.

 Regardless of where we live, natural ecosystem goods and services provide us with a wide range of necessities and comfort.
 From our breakfast bowl of beans and fruit that were made possible by insect pollination to the glass of fresh water purified by a wetland or the aspirin taken to cure a headache, nature is there to service our needs.
 Yet most are unaware of its economic significance.